John F. Kennedy

 Hunter Rouse Professor of Hydraulics (1987 – 1991)

 John F. Kennedy (“Jack”) assumed Directorship of IIHR in 1966 as an energetic, quick-witted 32-year-old, and guided IIHR through 25 years of expansion until his untimely death in 1991.
-His mastery of the engineering sciences brought true innovation to solution of real-word problems.
+His mastery of the engineering sciences brought true innovation to solution of real-world problems.
 Kennedy understood the complementary roles of research and engineering practice.
 He led IIHR to the forefront of emerging environmental hydraulics efforts, and stimulated a diversity of other initiatives.
 His agile mind and passionate involvement ensured IIHR’s firm leadership, international acclaim, and financial solvency during the late 20th century.

 Inducted June 12, 2004